Sarah Williams (Labyrinth): Family and responsibility

 Academic Andrea Wright observed similarities between Labyrinth and the literary and cinematic fantasies of Alice in Wonderland, The Wizard of Oz and The Company of Wolves, as narratives about girls in an unsettled domestic environment who "enter into a fantasy world where they are able to confront and explore the problems associated with their feelings towards their family and home."
+In i-D, Wendy Syfret contrasted Sarah to the "Mary Sue characters" prevalent in children's films, writing that she is "insecure, jealous and arguable [sic] vindictive", and fights to rescue her brother "not because she's experienced an awakening and is ultimately good, but because she has to".
 Sarah's animosity towards her brother turns into undying love when she is faced with the responsibility of rescuing him, wrote Today.
 Consequence wrote that Sarah redeems herself early on in the film when she turns down Jareth's offer of her dreams and resolves to save her brother.
 Her redemption arc further develops throughout the film; while in the Labyrinth, Sarah exhibits qualities such as compassion, quick-thinking and resoluteness, is "willing to trust others and open to evolution of thought," and overcomes her "pre-judgment, naivety, and her fear of the unknown".
 Author Brooke Covington wrote that Labyrinth is an allegory for accepting adulthood and the responsibilities that come with it.
 Sarah matures over her adventure, gradually freeing herself from childish impulses, becoming less selfish, and learning to take accountability for her actions.
 Casey Reiland of Duquesne University wrote that Sarah is "a character who truly depicts the struggle girls are faced with as they grow up" of learning to balance her fantasies with her real life responsibilities.